 If you’re not familiar with these strategies, you’re probably familiar with the buzzwords.
-They all work great (if done correctly).
+They all work great for schools and businesses...if done correctly.
 There are pros and cons for each, and some make more sense based on your business.
 Let’s start with the one that gets leads the fastest…

-Google didn’t get so rich by ranking you for free.
+Google didn’t get so rich by ranking your school or buisness for free.
 Over time they’ve shifted the search results to feature the paid advertisements while pushing the organic (free…or “natural” results) farther down the page.
-PPC is the single fastest way to generate leads from the Internet.
+PPC is the single fastest way to generate leads from parents and consumers who are searching the Internet.
 Why?
 Because you are paying for the privilege of showing up on the top of the search results.
 How high you show up is mostly dependent on what you are willing to pay.

 Pros: Incredible control.
 You can target specific keywords, precise geographic areas, what the search results say, and which page the consumer goes to.
-Also very accurate reporting.
-As a bonus, you can turn it on and off at will.
+Also, very accurate reporting.
+As a bonus, you can turn it on and off, or up and down like a faucet.

 Cons: If you don’t know what you are doing, it can turn into a money pit.
 If you choose the wrong keywords or targeting area, or design a poor ad, or don’t have a well thought out website, you might as well just write Google a check.

-I’m a huge proponent of PPC for the right industry.
+I’m a huge proponent of PPC for certain industries, and almost all schools.
 Here are the basics on our short Pay-Per-Click video.
 Time: 2 minutes 50 seconds

 SEO is the process of maximizing the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.
 Perennially the Holy Grail of marketing.